institution/mpskit/README.md

 mpskit
 ======

 Madspack file format decoder/encoder for Rex Nebular, Dragonsphere, Colonization and other Microprose games.
 Can run on Linux or Windows (using Cygwin).
+Designed as a translation/modding tool.

-Version 1.5.0
+Version 1.6.0

 Release Notes
 -------------

+**1.6.0** - lff unpack TMB10 TMB12 TMR10 TMR12 TMR14 HVR08 ("The Legacy: Realm of Terror" font files)

 **1.5.0** - charmaps added, see EXAMPLE.md